Learning Informative Attention Weights for Person Re-Identification: Additional Experiment Results

 \subsection{Visualization Analysis}

-In this section, we first apply Grad-CAM~\cite{selvaraju2017grad} to visualize the effectiveness of the DNNs with the DCS-Attention modules and the IBB for person Re-ID.
-We employ Grad-CAM to visualize the regions within the input images that influence the predictions of different models.
-Figure \ref{fig:cam} illustrates the Grad-CAM visualization results for the vanilla TransReID, DCS-FB (TransReID) trained without IBB, and our DCS-FB (TransReID).
-The visualizations demonstrate that the areas highlighted by higher values in the Grad-CAM heatmaps correspond to more informative regions of a person compared to the baseline models, thereby elucidating the superior performance of the DNNs with the DCS-Attention modules trained with the IBB.
-More Grad-CAM visualization results DCS-FB (MobileNetV2) are illustrated in Figrue~\ref{fig:cam_sup}.
-In addition, the t-SNE visualization in Appendix B illustrates that the features learned by DCS-Attention models exhibit better discriminative capability than those of the baseline model.
+In this section, we apply Grad-CAM~\cite{selvaraju2017grad} to visualize the effectiveness of RIB-DCS and RIB-CA models for person Re-ID.
+We use Grad-CAM to visualize the regions within the input images that influence the predictions of different models.
+Fig.~\ref{fig:cam} illustrates the Grad-CAM visualization results for the vanilla TransReID, RIB-DCS-FB (TransReID)+DCS-Attention, and our RIB-DCS-FB (TransReID).
+The Grad-CAM visualization results illustrate that the representative self-attention modules in TransReID usually miss the important parts of human figures, potentially hurting the performance in person Re-ID.
+In contrast, RIB-DCS-FB focuses more strongly on the important parts of human figures in the input that are informative for person Re-ID.
+More Grad-CAM visualization results for RIB-DCS-FB (MobileNetV2) and the corresponding baseline models are illustrated in Fig.~\ref{fig:cam_sup}.

+Fig.~\ref{fig:cam_pose} illustrates that the baseline model, TransReID, either mistakenly focuses on the background areas or misses the important parts of human figures affected by pose changes.
+In contrast, RIB-DCS-FB (TransReID), mostly highlights informative and identity-related body parts across both poses.
+The additional Grad-CAM visualization results demonstrate that the proposed RIB method promotes the learning of more robust and informative representations under challenging conditions, such as occlusion and extreme pose variations.

+Fig.~\ref{fig:RIB-CA_cam} illustrate the Grad-CAM heatmaps for TransReID, TransReID+SE, TransReID+CBAM, RIB-CA-FB (TransReID+SE), and RIB-CA-FB (TransReID+CBAM).
+The baseline models, TransReID+SE and TransReID+CBAM, incorporate the SE~\cite{hu2018squeeze} attention modules and the CBAM~\cite{CBAM} attention modules by inserting them after each transformer block in the backbone of TransReID.
+RIB-CA-FB (TransReID+SE) and RIB-CA-FB (TransReID+CBAM) apply RIB on the backbones of TransReID+SE and TransReID+CBAM.
+The Grad-CAM visualization results illustrate that the representative channel attention modules, SE and CBAM, either mistakenly focus on the background areas or miss the important human body regions, potentially hurting the performance of person Re-ID.
+In contrast, RIB-CA-FB focuses more strongly on the person's body in the input image.